International Conference on Humanities and Higher Education:

-The Official Conference Dinner will be offered by the Norai project, a socially responsible initiative promoted to provide employment to young people at risk of social exclusion.
+The Official Conference Dinner will be offered by the Secretariat of the Union for the Mediterranean (UfM) and provided by the Norai project, a socially responsible initiative promoted to provide employment to young people at risk of social exclusion.
 Norai is a project of proximity to the area where it is located, the Raval district and the Ciutat Vella District, neighborhoods with a strong singularity and where there are social inequalities.
 The project also features a strong cultural dimension by promoting research and recovery programs for culinary culture, encouraging locally-based consumption and engaging in information activities to foster this intangible heritage.

 Participants willing to join the dinner, please add it at your registration.